 - If the primary function of the curtain is to block out light, then “neutral” shades of dark colors are ideal for buying.

-- On flip side, if your you like partial light blocking, then look for tulle or shears.
-Light neutral shades of translucent curtains is great fit.
-Ideal choice will pastoral colors that match or contrast the wall colors of your room depending upon your taste.
+- On the flip side, if you like partial light-blocking, then look for tulle or shears.
+Light neutral shades of translucent curtains are a great fit.
+The ideal choice will pastoral colors that match or contrast the wall colors of your room depending upon your taste.

 - Note that if you like pattern printed curtains, it is important to identify that key base color that stands out in the curtain.
-Also see if this color matches with the walls of your room and furniture in the room.
+Also, see if this color matches the walls of your room and furniture in the room.

 Fabric Used in A Curtain:

-The fabric of a curtain is most important choice when blocking or allowing light is buyer’s main concern..
+The fabric of a curtain is the most important choice when blocking or allowing light is the buyer’s main concern.

 At our online boutique, we hand pick thick fabric blackout curtains for adult bedroom, kids bedrooms and for family rooms.
 You will see a wide variety of cartoon themed curtains such as Minnie Mouse curtains as well as solid dark shaded drapes.
 Check out this link for browser window shopping.
 You also can get an instant 10% discount if you sign up for our newsletter.

 The material of a curtain is an important factor if a curtain-buyer is concerned about the looks.

 - For lavish rich looks, the velvet or faux silk material is the best choice.
 These curtains are also expensive and ideal for personal home theater rooms.

 - However, for modern casual inviting looks, linen cotton, blended cotton or polyester materials do the job very well.
 Our personal recommendation is polyester material as it is durable, has much slower fading (over several years), does not catch dust easily and lasts quite long over years.
 In fact, if you get curtains made out of Faux Silk, those are even a better choice, but hard to find these days.